kquirapas/kquirapas/README.md

 > If I can't see the solution, then clearly there is some learning to be done.

 > Embrace reality and deal with it. - Ray Dalio

+> You are the color of your thoughts. - Marcus Aurelius